Are you buying, selling or re-mortgaging your home?

 We provide an individual service for our clients based on recognised quality standards.
-Since 2013 we have held the Law Society Conveyancing Quality Mark which is assessed and awarded annually.

-With a significant proportion of our conveyancing work arising from the South Tyneside area, we find our clients use us time after time and are happy to recommend us to their friends and family.
+With a significant proportion of our conveyancing work arising from the South Tyneside area, we find our clients use us time after time, and are happy to recommend us to their friends and family.

-Estate agents and mortgage advisors also recommend us to their clients and it is always reassuring when other professionals feel that our service would be good for their clients.
+Estate agents and mortgage advisors also recommend us to their clients, and it is always reassuring when other professionals feel that our service would be good for their clients.